 How often will I need to come?

 Frequency of visits is based on your unique needs, impact of your concerns, on your life and your desire toward healing and wellness.
 With your input, a care plan will be established for you during your first few visits.
 This care plan will develop your goals/intentions and establish benchmarks for your desired outcome.
 We recommend weekly appointments for our new clients.
 This allows us to establish a positive therapy relationship, and provides the appropriate time to create your treatment/care plan.
 As you meet your benchmarks, you and the therapist will work together on evaluating your progress and scheduling maintenance appointments.

 What can I expect and what should I bring to my initial appointment?

-Please arrive to your appointment 10 mins early with photo id, insurance card and payment method.
+Please arrive to your appointment at least 10 mins early with photo id, insurance card and payment method.
 If the session is for a minor child due to divorce or separation, also bring any paperwork regarding custody.
-You will also be asked to complete some paperwork, if you have not done so, via our Patient Portal.
-Your initial session will last up to 60 minutes.
+You will also be asked to complete the intake forms, if you have not done so, via our Client Portal.
+Your initial session will last up to 50 minutes.
 During this session, your therapist will ask you to describe your concerns and what you hope to gain from counseling.
 This is the opportunity for you and the counselor to work on a care plan.
 At the end of the session the therapist will give you his/her recommendation for your next visit.